lyokha/nginx-combined-upstreams-module/README.md

 Directive *next_upstream_statuses* accepts *4xx* and *5xx* statuses notation and
-values *error* and *timeout* to distinguish between cases when errors happen with the upstream's peer connection from those when backends send statuses *502* or *504* (values *502* and *504* refer to the both cases).
+values *error* and *timeout* to distinguish between cases when errors happen with the upstream's peer connection from those when backends send statuses *502* or *504* (plain values *502* and *504* refer to the both cases).
+It also accepts value *non_idempotent* to allow further processing of *non-idempotent* requests when they were responded by a server from an upstream but failed according to other statuses listed in the directive.
+Requests are considered to be non-idempotent when their methods are *POST*, *LOCK* or *PATCH* as in the common nginx sense.

 Directive *next_upstream_timeout* limits the overall duration time the upstrand cycles through all of its upstreams.
-If the time exceeds while the upstrand is ready to pass to a next upstream, the last upstream cycle result is returned.
+If the time elapses while the upstrand is ready to pass to a next upstream, the last upstream cycle result is returned.

-Directive *allow_non_idempotent* allows further processing of *non-idempotent* requests when they were responded by a server from an upstream but failed according to directive *next_upstream_statuses*.
-Requests are considered to be non-idempotent when their methods are *POST*, *LOCK* or *PATCH* as in the common nginx sense.

 Directive *intercept_errors* (commented out in the example) allows intercepting the final response by the *error_page*.